Blood Sugar Sex Magik: Music

 Although jams had always served as an integral aspect of song creation for the Chili Peppers, Blood Sugar Sex Magik saw songs containing more structure.
 One specific jam caused the breakout song on the album: Frusciante, Flea, and Smith were all playing together—with Kiedis at another part of the room watching—when "Flea started playing this insane bass line, and Chad cracked up and played along ...
 I always had fragments of song ideas or even specific isolated phrases in my mind.
 I (Kiedis) took the mic and belted out 'Give it away, give it away, give it away, give it away now."
 The philosophy behind the lyrics came from a conversation that Kiedis had with Nina Hagen, regarding selflessness and how insignificant material possessions were in his life.
-It, thus, gave developed the song "Give It Away".
+This was the inspiration to the song "Give It Away".
 He also reminisced about late Chili Peppers guitarist Hillel Slovak, composing "My Lovely Man" in his memory.
 Kiedis wrote "Sir Psycho Sexy" as an over-zealous and exaggerated version of himself; a figure that could get any woman, and do anything he pleased to them.
 "The Power of Equality" confronted topics concerning racial equality, prejudice, and sexism.
 Kiedis wrote "I Could Have Lied" to document the brief relationship he had with Irish singer Sinéad O'Connor.

 Outtakes

 Around 25 songs were written and recorded during the Blood Sugar Sex Magik sessions, with 17 of those making the album's final cut.
 The album's singles contained four outtakes from the album sessions as B-sides.
-Among those were the instrumental "Fela's Cock," a cover of the Stooges' "Search and Destroy" and "Sikamikanico" (which would also appear on the Wayne's World soundtrack in 1992).
+Among those were the instrumental "Fela's Cock", a cover of The Stooges' "Search and Destroy" and "Sikamikanico" (which would also appear on the Wayne's World soundtrack in 1992).
 On Oct.
-3, 2019, the song was performed for the first time ever at the request of guitarist Josh Klinghoffer for his 40th birthday.
-The most notable outtake was "Soul to Squeeze," a song that would eventually become a hit single in 1993 when it was released on the Coneheads soundtrack and was also included on the band's 2003 Greatest Hits album.
+3, 2019, "Sikamikanico" was performed for the first time ever at the request of guitarist Josh Klinghoffer for his 40th birthday.
+The most notable outtake was "Soul to Squeeze", a song that would eventually become a hit single in 1993 when it was released on the Coneheads soundtrack and was also included on the band's 2003 Greatest Hits album.

 "Little Miss Lover" and "Castles Made of Sand" (a song the band had been performing live for a few years), two Jimi Hendrix cover songs, would eventually be released in 2006 as iTunes bonus tracks.
-An unknown song appeared in the VH-1 Blood Sugar Sex Magik documentary, Ultimate Albums.
+An unknown song appeared in the VH1 Blood Sugar Sex Magik documentary, Ultimate Albums.
 A rough mix of the album surfaced on the Internet and contains some alternate versions of the songs recorded during the album's sessions.